Our Lady of the Angels School (Illinois): Later history and enrollment decline

 Enrollment at the new Our Lady of the Angels School remained steady at around 1,500 students until the end of the 1960s.
 In November 1968, a parish social hall or "fun building" was opened to host supervised after-school activities.
 By 1971, demographic changes in the population of the city’s west side reduced the number of students, with enrollment falling to 878 and the school beginning to experience serious financial problems.
 The demographic shifts led to an increasing number of Black students attending Our Lady of the Angels at the same time; the school did not experience any racism-related issues, however, and all of its students were then still Catholic.
 Still, the cohesiveness of the parish weakened, with the number of registered families falling from 4,500 to 3,800.
 In subsequent years, Catholic residents began to move to the northwest side of Chicago or to the western suburbs.
-Block busting had contributed to the change in the neighborhood.
+Blockbusting had contributed to the change in the neighborhood.

-A mural on OLA's Kelly Hall, 30 ft by 70 ft, by Deborah Mel Taylor and Renee Mahjeune, was unveiled in 1976.
+A mural on OLA's Kelly Hall, 30 ft by 70 ft, by Deborah Mel Taylor and Renee Mahjeune, was unveiled in September 1977.
 Titled, "Phoenix," it shows children of various races playing with one another.
 It references both the OLA school fire and a fire at a Baptist church.
 It took two months to make.

 In 1989, the St. Francis of Assisi School merged into Our Lady of the Angels.
 In 1990 the Our Lady of the Angels church merged into the St. Francis of Assisi Church (at 932 North Kostner).
-The Our Lady of the Angels parish buildings closed as the parish staff moved to the Francis of Assisi Church location.
-By the 40th anniversary of the school fire, Our Lady of the Angels mostly educated Black and Hispanic children from preschool to 8th grade, and had a severely diminished enrollment of 130 students, only about 26 of whom were Catholic.
+The Our Lady of the Angels parish buildings closed on December 31, 1990, as the parish staff moved to the Francis of Assisi Church location.
+St. Francis of Assisi received the former OLA church community.